ming2k/time-machine-for-linux/README.md

 - Preserves all applications and system state
 - Quick system restoration when needed

-**Data Backup (Whitelist)**:
+**Data Backup (Map-Based)**:
-- Handles large media files separately
+- Handles multiple sources with individual control
+- Each source can have different ignore patterns and backup modes
+- Organized into subdirectories for easy management
-- Supports incremental backups efficiently
+- Supports full, incremental, and mirror backup modes
-- Flexible selection of what to preserve
-- Optimized for large storage scenarios
+- Flexible configuration for various backup scenarios

-**Result**: You get a complete system that can be fully restored (without media clutter) + comprehensive data backup with all your files and media.
+**Result**: You get a complete system that can be fully restored (without media clutter) + flexible data backup with multiple sources, each configured according to your specific needs.

 ## License